mechevarria/ocp-sso/README.md

 ## Deploy Red Hat Single Sign-On

-Run the `ocp-deploy-sso.sh` script.
+In the `sso` folder, run the `ocp-deploy-sso.sh` script.
 Once finished you will see the deployed pods in the **SSO N-tier** project.
 The login to the RH-SSO admin console is **admin/Redhat1!**

-Run only if you get an **image not found error**: In the `sso` folder install the required templates with the `ocp-install-templates.sh` script.
+If you get an **image not found error**: In the `sso` folder install the required templates with the `ocp-install-templates.sh` script.
+Otherwise it is not necessary to run this script.

 ![screenshot](./screenshots/sso.png)

 ### Set the Public Key in the config map

-Make sure the RH-SSO instance is up.
-Once the Red Hat Single Sign-on instance is up you will need to modify the [config map](https://docs.openshift.com/container-platform/3.10/dev_guide/configmaps.html) used by the JBoss EAP backend to communicate with Red Hat Single Sign-On.
+Make sure the RH-SSO instance is up and running.
+Once the Red Hat Single Sign-on instance is up you will need to modify the [config map](https://docs.openshift.com/container-platform/3.10/dev_guide/configmaps.html) used by the Springboot backend, JBoss EAP backend and nodejs frontend to communicate with Red Hat Single Sign-On.
 `
 * In the **RH-SSO admin console**, go to the **java-js-realm**, the **keys** tab and select **Public Key** and copy the value.